-Carey Nieuwhof explains that churches must respond to a culture that has become even more digital, mobile, and home-centered during the COVID-19 crisis.
+Carey Nieuwhof explains that churches must respond to a culture that has become even more digital, mobile, and home-centered since the COVID-19 crisis.
 He predicts growing churches will focus less on place-based ministry and packed rooms and will adjust budgets and attitudes to fit a new reality.

 You’ve probably learned a lot about yourself in the last year.
 Crisis does that to you.
 Crisis isn’t just an accelerator, it’s a revealer, showing you some surprising things about yourself — some good, some not so good.
 Since COVID-19 struck, church leaders have seen more than a few addictions, wants, and preferences revealed.